Necessary Conditions In Infinite-Horizon Control Problem That Need No Asymptotic Assumptions

-Thus, it is shown that every process satisfying \eqref{946} for some $\bar{C}$, $||\bar{C}||\leq 1$, is weakly overtaking optimal.
-Then, each co-state arc satisfying \eqref{WAKK} generates the unique weakly overtaking optimal process and each weakly overtaking optimal process possesses its own co-state arc satisfying \eqref{WAKK}.
+Thus, it is shown that every admissible control process satisfying \eqref{946} with some $\bar{C}$, $||\bar{C}||\leq 1$, is weakly overtaking optimal.
+Then, each co-state arc satisfying \eqref{WAKKa} generates the unique weakly overtaking optimal process and each weakly overtaking optimal process possesses its own co-state arc satisfying \eqref{WAKKa}.

-In summing up, for every weakly overtaking optimal process in this example, there exists a unique co-state arc satisfying \eqref{maxH}.
-Therefore, each necessary condition on co-state arc must either be satisfied each of them or distinguish them.
-Due to the linearity of the dynamics and integrand in $x$, any necessary condition depending only on a co-state arc is satisfied for all such co-state arc.
+Summing up, for every weakly overtaking optimal process in this example, there exists a unique co-state arc satisfying \eqref{maxH}.
+Therefore, each necessary condition on co-state arcs must either satisfy each of them or distinguish them.
+Due to the linearity of the dynamics and integrand in $x$, any necessary condition depending only on a co-state arc is satisfied for all such co-state arcs.
 In this example, all such co-state arcs $\psi$ satisfy $||\psi(0)+(0,1)||\leq 1$.
-Since inclusion \eqref{WAKK} also points to the same set, this inclusion becomes the tightest of all conditions on the co-state arcs consistent with \eqref{maxH}. \end{example}
+Since inclusion \eqref{WAKKa} also points to the same set, in this example this inclusion becomes the tightest of all boundary conditions on the co-state arcs consistent with \eqref{maxH}. \end{example}